carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 >
 > Bash is a powerful and flexible language; as an example of the possibilities
 > that it enables, we will create a presence-absence table from our RGI results.
-> This kind of tables store the presence or absence of features in a set of
+> This kind of table stores the presence or absence of features in a set of
 > individuals.
 Each cell may contain a 1 if the feature is present or a 0
 > otherwise.
 In our case, each column will correspond to a genome, and each
 > row to an ARO, which is a unique identifier for resistance genes.